faridarif/faridarif.github.io/all_collections/_posts/2023-07-10-Switching.md

 3) Assigning port to VLAN :

-- By default, all the interface ports belong to VLAN 1 (Default VLAN)
+- By default, all the interface ports belong to VLAN 1 (Default VLAN).
-- *By default, the Administrative Mode of the port is dynamic auto, so the best practice is to change it to become static port whether access mode or trunk mode*
+- *By default, the Administrative Mode of the port is dynamic auto, so the best practise is to change it to become a static port, whether in access mode or trunk mode*.

 ```bash
 Switch(config)# int FastEthernet 0/1